 Opossums will eat just about anything. plants, mice, bugs, worms, snails, frogs, and even small birds are part of the opossums diet.
 Similar to the preceding animals opossums will eat ticks if they can find them.
 However what is different about opossums is they don’t only eat ones they find on the ground.
 Opossums are meticulous about grooming and will eat ticks they find attached to their bodies.
 Since Opossums live in the same habitat as ticks they attract ticks as they scamper about in the woods and weeds.
 Evidence on the tick eating habits of opossums were laid out in an article from the Proceedings of the Royal Society of the Biological Sciences.

 To test the tick killing ability of opossums scientists exposed opossums, mice, chipmunks, and squirrels to 100 ticks in an enclosed environment.
 The opossums had the fewest ticks left in their enclosure or on their bodies.
-Scientists concluded that their detailed grooming habits help them detect and remove ticks the find in their fur.
+This lead the researchers to concluded that their detailed grooming habits help them detect and remove ticks the find in their fur.

 One of the most surprising creatures that prey on ticks is Fungus!
+Rememebr that fungus is neither a plant or animal its Fungi.
+What sets fungi apart is that unlike plants fungi does not make its own food.
+It eats what it grows on, in this case thats ticks.
 Over the past several years researchers have zeroed in on Metarhizium anisopliae.
 This is a naturally occurring fungus that kills ticks.
 Metarhizium anisopliae can be found in the soil around the world and has been killing ticks for thousands of years.
 The fungus kills ticks by landing on their body, germinating, and then penetrates into the ticks body.
 Once inside the tick Metarhizium anisopliae creates chemicals that are toxic to the tick.
 Once the fungus fills the ticks body it breaks back out of the tick and emits spores that can contaminate more ticks.
 Thankfully Metarhizium anisopliae is not harmful to mammals and most beneficial bugs such as honey bees!

 Metarhizium anisopliae has actually been used as a natural pesticide since 1879!
 At that time it was used to kill the wheat grain beetle.
 Since its discovery Metarhizium anisopliae has been used to kill over 200 types of bugs.
 In more recent times Metarhizium anisopliae was registered by the EPA as a microbial pesticide active ingredient for non-food use.
 An easy way to use metarhizium anisopliae is to purchase one of the commercially available products based on Metarhizium anisopliae.
 One such produce is Met52 produced by novozymes.